hpssjellis/inappbrowser-pgb-helloworld/README.md

+Jan 21, 2014 So I need to re-look at this.
+When I loaded this code into Phonegap Client everything worked as expected in the API's.
+Not sure what the problem is for phonegap build what will try different Access tags.

 Jan 15, 2014 Just did a major redo and things are still the same.
 With the phonegap plugin inappbrowser, and the access origin set to any website I get all links going to a brand new phone default web browser (Chrome - that's good). otherwise it is like inappbrowser is not there and all links go to the default internal phonegap web browser, but I can not choose it is either all or nothing.